mer-hybris/hadk.sailfishos.org/droid-hal.rst

 -------------------------------------

 If the folders ``rpm, hybris/droid-configs, hybris-droid-hal-version-$DEVICE``
-do not yet exist, create them as follows (example is for Nexus 5, adjust as appropriate and push to your GitHub home):
+do not exist yet, create them as follows (example is for Nexus 5, adjust as appropriate and push to your GitHub home):

 .. code-block:: console